wkawabe/wkawabe.github.io/_pages/about.md

   - /about.html
 ---

 Wataru Kawabe is a first-year Ph.D. student at the University of Tokyo.
+He is interested in interactive machine learning systems and human-centered machine-learning usage.

 A data-driven personal website
 ======